suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This approach allows a vendor to target, for example, all devices with a particular WiFi module with an update, which is a very powerful mechanism, particularly when used for security updates.

-UUIDs MUST be created according to versions 3, 4, or 5 of {{RFC4122bis}}.
+UUIDs MUST be created according to versions 3, 4, or 5 of {{RFC9562}}.
 Versions 1 and 2 do not provide a tangible benefit over version 4 for this application.

 The RECOMMENDED method to create a vendor ID is:

 ~~~
+# The IANA UUID Namespace ID for DNS is: 6ba7b810-9dad-11d1-80b4-00c04fd430c8
-Vendor ID = UUID5(DNS_PREFIX, vendor domain name)
+Vendor ID = UUID5(<IANA UUID Namespace ID DNS>, vendor domain name)
 ~~~

 In this case, the vendor domain name is a UTF-8 encoded string.
 Since UUID version 5